henrynvn09/dynamic-typed-language-interpreter/fall-24-autograder/README.md

 This repository does not contain:

-- 80% of the test cases we evaluate your code on (until *after* the project is due)
+- 80% of the test cases we evaluate your code on
 - the plagiarism checker, which is closed-source
 - the Docker configuration for the deployment; this is managed by Gradescope.
 - canonical solutions for the past projects - those are in the [project template repo](https://github.com/UCLA-CS-131/fall-24-project-starter)